forestryio/forestry.io/hugo/content/docs/guides/_index.md

     weight: 3

 ---
-Forestry help you edit any website whose content is stored in Markdown, MDX JSON, YAML or TOML files.
+Forestry helps you edit any website whose content is stored in Markdown, MDX, JSON, YAML or TOML files.

-Our developing guides offer a brief overview of generic principles on some [popular static site generators](https://www.staticgen.com/), they don't intend to replace the official docs of your favorite SSG:
+Our developing guides offer a brief overview of generic principles on some [popular static site generators](https://www.staticgen.com/).
+They aren't intended to replace the official docs of your favorite SSG:

 - [NextJS](https://nextjs.org/)
 - [Gatsby](http://gatsbyjs.org/)